 Business lease: land, either vacant or with plant or buildings

-A lease of land for any business use, for example, plant or equipment storage or a scrap yard.
-The lease provides for use of any buildings and/or items of plant on the property.
-Features: 1 to 7 years; guarantor; break provision; rent review options; SS 24-28 opt-out; options for assignment and sub-letting; draft agreement for security deposit.
+This is a lease of land for any business use, for example, plant or equipment storage or a scrap yard.
+The agreement provides for use of any buildings and/or items of plant on the property.

 - Solicitor approved